 Although it defies common sense, we go looking for old hurts that are unresolved from our past.
 We do not do this in order to resolve the hurts.
 Instead, we do it to relive the hurts.
 Whatever is unresolved in our psyche produces inner conflict that has a life of its own.
 The conflict can persist—and often get worse—until the day we die.
 The conflict behind loneliness is often our wish to feel loved and connected to life versus our unconscious willingness to go on feeling the old familiar abandonment and sense of being unloved.

-We can be helpless to stop the suffering and self-defeat produced by the conflict when we don’t clearly enough see the nature of the conflict.
-Instinctively, we deny the existence of the conflict.
-Unconsciously, we offer up our loneliness as “proof” that we’re not colluding in our own suffering.
+We can be quite helpless to stop the suffering and self-defeat produced by the inner conflict when we don’t clearly enough see the nature of the conflict.
+Unconsciously, we deny that a conflict even exists: We offer up our loneliness as “proof” that we’re not colluding in our own suffering.
 Our unconscious defense maintains: “Are you nuts!
 I don’t want to feel unloved!
 I’m not clinging to old hurts!
 Can’t you see, in my loneliness, how desperately I want love and connection in my life!”

 Who would have thought that loneliness can be part of a psychological defense?
 The loneliness defends us from the inner truth we hate to acknowledge because that truth is so amazing and humbling.
 In other words, we produce loneliness in order to cover up our willingness to experience again and again what’s unresolved in our psyche.
 The defense is offered up to our superego, the hidden master of our personality, which protests against our indulgence in our suffering.
 Here’s another rendition of the defense: “How can you suggest that I’m secretly invested in feeling unloved and abandoned!
 My loneliness proves how much I want to be loved.
 Look how much I suffer from the feeling of not being loved!
 Look at how much I hate being alone!
 Surely that proves that I’m not still clinging to the opposite feeling.”